In this Guide

-Users of the BG 44K solution praise its ability to blast through even the toughest deposits.
-They said that even on older cars, they never needed to have their injectors cleaned again once the BG 44K had worked its way through the system.
+We love the BG 44K solution because of its ability to blast through even the toughest deposits.
+Even on older cars which have never been cleaned, you’ll be good to go once the BG 44K has worked its way through the system.

 It’s even more expensive than the Techron.
 This one comes in a 20oz bottle, but to buy the same amount as the Lucas would cost about 5X as much.
 Granted, the BG 44K isn’t something you’ll have to buy regularly, and you don’t have to use nearly as much.
 Still, it’s professional grade, and carries an appropriate price tag.

 Like the Techron, it’s not a constant preventive measure.
 This one’s better suited to people who like to scrub the whole system at once, rather than methodically topping things up.
 Since it’s not going into every tank, you might not notice a steady different in fuel economy.
 Of course, with every treatment, you should notice that nearly all aspects of your car’s performance improve.